Redchlorophyll/nutrifit-backend/README.md

 # credential

-this project require credential.json. you can get it from service account in your GCP project
+this project require credential.json. you can get it from service account in your GCP project.

 # endpoint documentation